 In addition to genetic changes, researchers have identified many personal and environmental factors that may contribute to a person's risk of developing prostate cancer.
 These factors include a high-fat diet that includes an excess of meat and dairy and not enough vegetables, a largely inactive (sedentary) lifestyle, obesity, excessive alcohol use, or exposure to certain toxic chemicals.
 A history of prostate cancer in closely related family members is also an important risk factor, particularly if the cancer occurred at an early age.

 When prostate cancer is related to inherited gene changes, the way that cancer risk is inherited depends on the gene involved.
-For example, mutations in the BRCA1, BRCA2, and HOXB13 genes are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to increase a person's chance of developing cancer.
+For example, variants in the BRCA1, BRCA2, and HOXB13 genes are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to increase a person's chance of developing cancer.
 In other cases, the inheritance of prostate cancer risk is unclear.
 It is important to note that people inherit an increased risk of cancer, not the disease itself.
-Not all people who inherit mutations in these genes will develop cancer.
+Not all people who inherit variants in these genes will develop cancer.

 Other Names for This Condition